LastCallMedia/elasticsearch-migrate/README.md

 Elasticsearch Migrate
 =====================

-This is a schema migration framework for Elasticsearch (7+).
+Elasticsearch Migrate is brought to you by your friends at [Last Call Media](https://www.lastcallmedia.com), this is a schema migration framework for Elasticsearch (7+).

 To use it:
 1. `npm install @lastcall/elasticsearch-migrate`